 - 6. Add the second layer, filling the measure about 2/3 full.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 7.
 Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the bottom layer. - 8.
 Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 9.
 Add the final layer, slightly overfilling the measure.
 Evenly distribute the concrete in a circular motion around the inner perimeter of the measure. - 10.
 Consolidate this layer with 25 strokes of the tamping rod, penetrating about 25 mm (1 in.) into the second layer. - 11.
 Tap around the perimeter of the measure smartly 10 to 15 times with the mallet. - 12.
-After consolidation, the measure should be slightly over full, about 3 mm (1/8 in.) above the rim.
-If there is a great excess of concrete, remove a portion with the scoop.
-If the measure is under full, add a small quantity.
-This adjustment may be done only after consolidating the final layer and before striking off the surface of the concrete. - 13.
 Continue with 'Strike-off and Determining Mass.'